 - Condition the low-sulphur heating oil with an additive package specially designed for long-term storage and improvement of engine performance (increase in cetane number).

-- Copper tubes should be avoided as far as possible due to the catalyticality of accelerated ageing of the fuel.
-It is recommended to use black steel, stainless steel and – if the thermal operating conditions permit – aluminium and approved plastic pipes.
+- Copper pipes have to be avoided, because of accelerated catalytic ageing of the fuel.
+It is recommended to use stainless steel and also aluminium.